How Does Harm Reduction Compare to Quitting Cold Turkey?

 Examples of Harm Reduction Techniques

 Some harm reduction techniques are widely known and have been used in the U.S. for many years.
-For instance, harm reduction in the form of condom distribution can reduce the spreading of HIV and sexually transmitted infections caused by unsafe sex between people who don’t have access to condoms.
+For instance, harm reduction in the form of condom distribution can reduce the spread of HIV and sexually transmitted infections caused by unsafe sex.
 Nicotine patches are a form of harm reduction for tobacco users that release nicotine into the skin so smokers can receive nicotine without smoking.
 Some harm reduction programs even help people who suffer from binge eating by replacing junk foods with healthier food options that lessen their risk for conditions like obesity, heart disease, and diabetes.

 Common harm reduction techniques for drug abuse include:

-Needle exchange programs provide intravenous drug users with clean, sterile needles to prevent infections and the spreading of fatal diseases like HIV and hepatitis C. Sterile needles are also often available at safe injection sites — facilities where drug users can get high while being monitored by trained medical staff who can intervene if an overdose occurs.
+As mentioned, syringe services programs provide intravenous drug users with clean, sterile needles to prevent infections and the spreading of fatal diseases like HIV and hepatitis C. Sterile needles are also often available at safe injection sites.
+These are locations where drug users can get high while being monitored by trained medical staff who can intervene if an overdose occurs.

 History of Harm Reduction for Drug Use